Washington, DC, U.S.A.

 - I was there and took many photos.

-- Applause.
-Those Russian performers are accepting an enthusiastic applause/
+performers are accepting an enthusiastic applause.

 - Hotel Entrance on the 16th Street.

-- seen from the White House.
-The Lafayette Park and the statue of Andrew Jackson is also seen.
+Lafayette Park and the statue of Andrew Jackson are also seen.

-- Willard Hotel is one block east of the White House.
+White House.
 This hotel is for those business people who want to impress the president.
-This hotel is big enough to host several conferences simultaneously.

-- Wiillard Hotel and Willard Intercontinental Hotel facing Pennsylvania Avenue (south).
-The Treasury building with its triangular roof is also seen.
+facing Pennsylvania Avenue (south).
+The Treasury building with its triangular roof is

 - Top of the hotel building.